-When we are online, we lose life
+When we are online, we miss on real life

-According to the principal investigator and economist Scott Wallsten, every minute spent online corresponds to 0.27 minutes less devoted to work, 0.28 minutes less television, 0.12 minutes less sleep and 0.05 minutes less socializing with friends.
+According to the lead investigator and economist Scott Wallsten, every minute spent online corresponds to 0.27 minutes less devoted to work, 0.28 minutes less television, 0.12 minutes less sleep, and 0.05 minutes less socializing with friends.

-The top online activity with the highest “demand” is using the social media with 22.5 %, followed by online gaming with 9.8%, sending e-mail with 7.6%, visiting portals with 4 5%, watching movies and online videos with 4.4% and web search with 4%.
+The top online activity with the highest “demand” is using social media with 22.5 %, followed by online gaming with 9.8%, sending e-mails with 7.6%, visiting portals with 4 5%, watching movies, and online videos with 4.4% and web search with 4%.

 “This study is a small step towards understanding the economic impact of the use of the Internet.
 The obtained findings show that the time the general population dedicates to the Internet and online entertainment is constantly growing.